-15.2.1 Securities acquired by the banks with the intention to hold them up to maturity will be classified under "Held to Maturity" category.

-15.2.2 The investments included under "Held to Maturity" category should not exceed 25 per cent of the bank's total investments.
-However, banks are permitted to exceed the limit of 25 per cent of their total investments under HTM category provided, a) the excess comprises only of SLR securities b) the total SLR securities held in the HTM category is not more than 25 per cent of their NDTL as on the last Friday of the second preceding fortnight.
+- 15.2.1 Securities acquired by the banks with the intention to hold them up to maturity will be classified under HTM category. - 15.2.2 The investments included under HTM category should not exceed 25 per cent of the bank's total investments.
+However, banks are permitted to exceed the limit of 25 per cent of their total investments under HTM category provided,